What Is IMAP? All You Need to Know About IMAP Servers

 When using the protocol, as mentioned above, you're not actually downloading the message to your PC.
 Instead, you view it directly from the server.
 Users can therefore read emails from any device hassle-free.

-IMAP servers, therefore, are simply systems that process requests from an email client.
+IMAP servers, meaning Internet Message Access Protocol servers, are therefore simply systems that process requests from an email client.
 Built to manage network resources, they store all incoming emails.

 Good examples of IMAP mail servers include the Gmail server (imap.gmail.com), the Outlook server (imap-mail.outlook.com) and the Yahoo Mail server (imap.mail.yahoo.com).